 While there is a $4.95 monthly fee in most states, there’s no charge for card replacement, subaccounts, customer service or withdrawals from a MoneyPass ATM.
 The card itself is free if you order online or $3.95 when purchased from a retail location.
 Other free services include online bill pay, fraud protection, and early direct deposit.

 Just like adults, different teens have different spending habits and abilities.
 Teens who spend several hundred dollars each month may benefit from the American Express Serve Cash Back.
 Purchases earn unlimited 1 percent cash back.
 Cash rewards are added to your card right away and they can be redeemed at any time.

 Of course, it takes a little more discipline to manage a prepaid debit card that pays rewards.
 Teens have to learn not to overspend simply so they can earn additional rewards.

 The American Express Serve Cash Back has a monthly fee of $5.95.
 Cash reloads are up to $3.95 depending on the retailers.
 Other perks of the card include no-fee early direct deposit, free in-network ATM withdrawals, fraud protection, as well as 90-day purchase protection on purchases up to $1,000.

-Parents of multiple teens can use the Akimbo prepaid debit card to manage all of their teen accounts.
-Akimbo lets you several separate prepaid cards that are all tied to a master account.
+Families with more than one teen can use the Akimbo prepaid debit card to manage all of their teen accounts.
+Akimbo lets you open several separate prepaid cards that are all tied to a master account.
 Each prepaid card can be managed from within the Akimbo app.

 The first subaccount card is free.
 Additional subaccount cards have a one-time fee of $4.95 each.
 Each card can be enabled and disabled from within the app and parents can receive a text update after each update.
 This feature is great for parents who want to monitor their teens’ spending.